HyacinthBots/LilyBot/CONTRIBUTING.md

    Before you begin work on adding code to LilyBot, please spend some time looking through the rest of the code in LilyBot, and ensure in your Pull Request you follow the style as closely as you can.

-   If you have any questions, do not hesitate to ask in [our discord](https://discord.gg/hy2329fcTZ).
+   If you have any questions, do not hesitate to ask in [our Discord](https://discord.gg/hy2329fcTZ).

 2. ### Open your PR and wait for reviews
    Once you have forked LilyBot and opened a pull request, you will need to wait for reviews from other people.
 When you get reviews, try to thoughtfully address any concerns other people have.
 If you get confused, be sure to ask questions!

-3. ### Entering a Final Comment Period
+3. ### Enter a Final Comment Period
    Once your PR has no "changes requested" reviews, accumulated the minimum number of reviews for its [category](#pull-request-categories), and nobody has an outstanding review request, it is eligible to enter a Final Comment Period (FCP).
 An FCP is a final call for any reviewers to look at your PR before it is merged.
 The minimum